Ed Miliband will use a speech at party conference on Saturday to commit a future Labour government to repealing the coalition's Bedroom Tax.

 - Tackling tax scams in the construction industry which is costing £500million in lost revenue.

 Left Foot Forward reported yesterday that one in three council tenants hit by the Bedroom Tax have fallen behind on their rent since its introduction, according to new figures from the TUC.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.